 Lost Sierra Adventure

 Riders are responsible to book their hotel reservations at,

 *Riverside Inn in Downieville (530) 289-1000 or

 *Herrington's Sierra Pines (530) 862-1151

 Note: Hotel accommodation are limited in the small mountain town of Downieville so, book your hotel reservations soon.
 Make sure to mention you’re with Sierra Nevada Adventures.

 This dual sport adventure ride is perfect for medium (650cc) to large (1200cc) dual sport adventure bikes.

-Off-road terrain rated "mild to moderate" with some challenging.
+Off-road terrain rated "mild to moderate" with some "challenging" and lots of adventure.